Stateless nation: Nationalism and stateless nations

-People with a common origin, history, language, culture, customs or religion can turn into a nation by awakening of national consciousness.
+People with a common origin, history, language, culture, customs or religion can turn into a nation through the awakening of national consciousness.
 A nation can exist without a state, as is exemplified by the stateless nations.
 Citizenship is not always the nationality of a person.
-In a multinational state different national identities can coexist or compete: for example, in Britain English nationalism, Scottish nationalism and Welsh nationalism exist and are held together by British nationalism.
-Nationalism is often connected to separatism, because a nation achieves completeness through its independence.
+In a multinational state, different national identities can coexist or compete: for example, in Britain English nationalism, Scottish nationalism, and Welsh nationalism exist and are held together by British nationalism.
+Nationalism is often connected to separatism because a nation is considered to achieve completeness through its independence.

 Throughout history, numerous nations declared their independence, but not all succeeded in establishing a state.
 Even today, there are active autonomy and independence movements around the world.
 The claim of the stateless nations to self-determination is often denied due to geopolitical interests and increasing globalization of the world.
 Stateless nations sometimes show solidarity with other stateless nations and maintain diplomatic relations.

-Unionism vs separatism

-Not all ethnic groups claim to be a nation or aspire to be a separate state.
-Some of them see themselves as part of the multinational state and they believe that their interests are well represented in it.
-The favoring of a united single state is also associated with unionism (Pakistani nationalism, Indian nationalism, Chinese nationalism, British nationalism, Spanish nationalism, Russian nationalism).
-In many countries, unionism is also encouraged by governments and separatism is considered illegal.

-Claims of stateless nations and ethnic groups with autonomous status
+List of stateless nations

 The following is a list of ethnic and national groups where there exist notable independence movements as evidenced by standalone Wikipedia articles.

 States made bold under the "homeland" column are countries of the respective ethnic groups which are native to them and still host the majority (more than half) of their population.

-Formerly stateless nations

-Some stateless nations have achieved their own independent state.
-Examples include Greeks before the Greek War of Independence and Irish people before the Irish War of Independence and Bengalis before the Bangladesh Liberation War.

-Some would include the Jews until the 1948 Israeli declaration of independence, however others would point out that different groups of Jews have very different characteristics such as languages, cultures, and territories, rendering the idea that all Jews constitute a single nation questionable.

-During the dissolution of the Soviet Union and the breakup of Yugoslavia, several ethnic groups gained their own sovereign state.